-The AASM (2010) issued best practice guide on the treatment of nightmare disorders in adults (classified as a parasomnia).^{9,} The AASM stated that overnight PSG is not routinely used to assess nightmare disorder but may be used to exclude other parasomnias or sleep-disordered breathing.
+The AASM (2010) issued a position paper on the treatment of nightmare disorders in adults (classified as a parasomnia).^{9,} The AASM stated that overnight PSG is not routinely used to assess nightmare disorder but may be used to exclude other parasomnias or sleep-disordered breathing.
 PSG may underestimate the incidence and frequency of posttraumatic stress disorder-associated nightmares.
+In 2018, the AASM updated its position paper; , however, there was no mention of PSG.^{10,}